JoannafKo/digitaldiviniation/README.md

 <img src="Assets/WIP5.png" width="500">
 <img src="Assets/WIP6.png" width="500">

 Once I completed the technical aspects of the website, I moved onto the cosmetic elements.
 I drew a starry background with photoshop.
 I wasn't satisfied with that, so I went to a video tutorial (linked down bellow), to create animating particles that were floating in the background.
 I used codepen to get the javascript, and then I tweeked that script so that it resembled more stars.
 I finally created an about page that summarized the digital diviniation tool.
 And that was about it.
+I ended up forgowing the background when it became difficult to maintain alongside the particles.

 <img src="Assets/background.png" width="500">